 4. Talk to Your Relatives

-A major advantage talking to relatives is that it forces you to first collect information on your living relatives, many of whom know a wealth of information about your family.
+A major advantage of talking to relatives is that it forces you to first collect information on your living relatives.
+Don't underestimate this approach.
+Many of your relatives know a wealth of information about your family.
 As well, the more knowledgeable family members tend to also be the oldest family members.
 Some of them might not be living for many more years.
 Don’t lose your opportunity to interview them while they are still alive.

 5. See if Someone has Already Done Your Family Tree